-We also have capital lease obligations, including interest, in the aggregate amount of \$2.1 million as of June 30, 2017.
+We also have capital lease obligations, including interest, in the aggregate amount of \$1.8 million as of September 30, 2017.

-In connection with certain acquisitions, we could be required to make additional contingent cash payments totaling up to \$27.6 million based on the achievement of certain revenue and operating results milestones as follows: \$15.5 million in the remainder of 2017, \$5.1 million in 2019 and \$7.0 million payable in any 12-month period from now through 2029 based on the accomplishment of certain revenue or diagnostic approval targets.
-Of the \$27.6 million total contingent obligation, we have assessed the fair value at June 30, 2017 to be \$10.1 million of which \$4.1 million is included in other long-term liabilities and \$6.0 million is included in accrued and other current liabilities in the accompanying condensed consolidated balance sheet.
+In connection with certain acquisitions, we could be required to make additional contingent cash payments totaling up to \$22.5 million based on the achievement of certain revenue and operating results milestones as follows: \$15.5 million in the remainder of 2017 and \$7.0 million payable in any 12-month period from now through 2029 based on the accomplishment of certain revenue or diagnostic approval targets.
+Of the \$22.5 million total contingent obligation, we have assessed the fair value at September 30, 2017 to be \$7.4 million which is included in accrued and other current liabilities in the accompanying condensed consolidated balance sheet.

 In January 2017, we completed a synthetic share repurchase that combined a direct capital repayment with a consolidation of shares.
 The transaction was announced in August 2016 and involved an approach used by various large, multinational Dutch companies to provide returns to shareholders in a faster and more efficient manner than traditional open-market purchases. \$243.9 million was repaid to shareholders through the transaction and the outstanding number of common shares was reduced by 8.9 million, or 3.7%.
 As discussed further in Note 12, the capital repayment program was completed in January 2017.
-We announced additional share repurchases to take place via the open market during the remainder of 2017, with a view to return an aggregate amount of \$300 million to our shareholders.